two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 The 5-star boutique hotels in Tulum offer a more intimate luxury stay versus any 5-star resort in Cancun.
 Also, if you want to come for 3 weeks or more, you will find more rent-friendly accommodations in Tulum vs Cancun.

-Lastly, hostels are more prominent in Tulum versus Cancun, that’s because Tulum is popular with yogis, backpackers, and such.
+Lastly, hostels are more prominent in Tulum versus Cancun because Tulum is popular with yogis, backpackers, and others.

 Cancun Accommodations: